ni/webvi-examples/MultipleTopLevelWebVIs/Readme.md

 # Details

 ## File Name and Relative URL
 Each of the top-level WebVIs generates a corresponding HTML file.
-The organization of the generated HTML files is determined by the order of the top-level WebVIs in the `WebApp.gcomp` file.
+The organization of the generated HTML files is determined by the hierarchy of the top-level WebVIs in the `WebApp.gcomp` file.

-As you can see in the following screenshot, you can change the file name for each WebVI and view the relative URL used for linking on the **Item** tab.
+On the **Item** tab, you can change the file name for each WebVI and view the relative URL used for linking.

+Example:

 ![Main.gviweb Item tab in .gcomp file showing File name and Relative URL fields](ComponentRightRail.png)

 ## Top-level WebVIs can be in any part of the namespace